norulshahlam/spring-jwt2/README.md

 # Spring Security with JWT - Version 4 - Refresh JWT token

-During successful login, an access token and refresh token is generated. access token have short expiry so we will use refresh token which has longer expiry.
-The diffference now is when we use refresh token with it's URL, it will check the JWT as usual and if success, it will create a new access and refresh token, similar to when we /login
+During successful login, an access token and refresh token is generated.
+Access token usually have short expiry so when we attempt to make a request later it will fail.
+To overcome this, we have our refresh token which has longer expiry.
+We will use this to generate a new set of access and refresh token, similar to when we /login

 ### High level overview

 - Create controller for /token/refresh.
 Here we will check JWT, then create new access & refresh token.
-- In security config, allow this url to pass thru
+- In security filter, allow this url to pass thru

 ### Test